 1. Once we have the preferment ready and fermented, we proceed to prepare the dough for the roscón.

 2. Wash the lemon and oranges well with water.
-Dry with kitchen paper and, with the help of a grater, grate without reaching the white part (this would give us a slight bitter taste).
-We booked.
+Dry them with kitchen paper and, using a grater, grate them without reaching the white part (this would give them a slightly bitter taste).
+Set aside.

 We divide and preform the roscón

-3. Turn the dough over onto a work surface lightly dusted with flour and degas very gently.
-Divide the dough into two equal pieces and preform.
-To preform a mass, we take the ends of the piece and bring them to the center.
-We turn the piece over and round.
+3. Turn the dough out onto a lightly floured work surface and gently deflate.
+Divide the dough into two equal pieces and pre-shape.
+To pre-shape a dough, take the ends of the piece and bring them to the centre.
+Turn the piece over and form a ball.

-We form the roscones
+We form the donuts

-De Buyer Baking Mat
+De Buyer baking mat

 We bake the Roscón de Reyes